rowingdude/arduino_timer_talk/README.md

 # Introduction

+First of all, you can access this text and all code used at my Github repo: https://github.com/rowingdude/arduino_timer_talk

 ## Brief overview of Arduino timers

 Greetings, this post is sort of a self-teaching tool and also a response to u/3Domese3, but in this post, we're going to experiment with Arduino timers.
 Forget about those cozy libraries - we're going straight to the metal!